Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

+\begin{lemma} Consider the set of links in two sub-chains $A_{e_i}$ and $A_{e_j}$.
+The number of intersection points between the links is in $O(n_i+n_j)$. \end{lemma}

-\begin{proof} Because of the monotonicity, we know that two links within the same sub-chain can intersect only at one of their endpoints.
-By \Cref{lem:linear:link_inter_linear}, we just have to prove that links from two different sub-chains intersect at most twice.
+\begin{proof} Because of the monotonicity, we know that two links in the same sub-chain can intersect only at one of their endpoints.
+By \Cref{lem:linear:link_inter_linear}, all we have to prove is that links from two different sub-chains intersect at most twice.

-Suppose that there exist at least three intersection points $a,b,c$ between two links from sub-chains associated to $e_i$ and $e_s$.
-Without loss of generality, assume that $a,b,c$ appear from left to right on the link associated to $e_i$.
-Note that, then, they also appear from left to right on the link associated to $e_s$, since otherwise at least one of the points cannot belong to this link, as the three of them would form an angle either smaller than $\frac{\pi}{2}$ (\Cref{fig:linear:link-intersection:1}) or greater than $\pi$ (\Cref{fig:linear:link-intersection:2}), in contradiction with \Cref{lem:linear:angle}.
+Suppose there are at least three intersection points $a,b,c$ between a link in $A_{e_i}$ and a link in $A_{e_j}$.
+Without loss of generality, assume that $a,b,c$ appear from left to right on the link in $A_{e_i}$.
+Note that they also appear from left to right on the link in $A_{e_j}$, since otherwise one of these points cannot belong to this link, as the three of them would form an angle either smaller than $\frac{\pi}{2}$ (\Cref{fig:linear:link-intersection:1}) or greater than $\pi$ (\Cref{fig:linear:link-intersection:2}), contradicting \Cref{lem:linear:angle}.

-Let $e_{l}$ and $e_{m}$ be respectively, the edges of $\partial(\ch)$ intersected by the rays from $b$ passing through $a$ and $c$.
-While traversing the edge set of $\partial(\ch)$ in counterclockwise direction, $e_s$ lies between either $e_l$ and $e_i$, or $e_i$ and $e_m$ (see \Cref{fig:linear:link-intersection-2:1}).
-Consider $e_s$ to be in the first case (the argument for the second case is symmetric) and denote with $\ell$ the line perpendicular to $e_{i}$ passing through~$a$.
-Since $W^a$ is a maximal wedge bounded by rays intersecting $e_{i}$, as in the proof of Lemma~\ref{lem:linear:angle}, $W^a$ does not contain any other point from the link associated to $e_i$ (see \Cref{fig:linear:link-intersection-2:2}).
-Note that $c$ and $p_{s+1}$ are in opposite sides of $\ell$ and are not contained in $W^a$ and, thus, $\angle p_{s+1}ac \ge\frac{\pi}{2}$ and $\angle acp_{s+1}<\frac{\pi}{2}$.
-Since $a,c,p_{s+1}$ appear from left to right on the link associated to $e_s$, we get from \Cref{lem:linear:angle} that $c$ cannot belong to $A_s$. \end{proof}
+Let $e_{l}$ and $e_{m}$ be respectively the edges of $\partial(\ch)$ intersected by the rays from $b$ passing through $a$ and $c$.
+While traversing the edges of $\partial(\ch)$ in the counterclockwise direction, $e_j$ lies either between $e_l$ and $e_i$, or between $e_i$ and $e_m$ (see \Cref{fig:linear:link-intersection-2:1}).
+Suppose that $e_j$ is between $e_l$ and $e_i$ (the second case follows in a similar way), and let $\ell$ be the line perpendicular to $e_{i}$ passing through~$a$.
+Since $W^a$ is a maximal wedge bounded by rays intersecting $e_{i}$, as in the proof of Lemma~\ref{lem:linear:angle}, $W^a$ does not contain any other point from the link in $A_{e_i}$ (see \Cref{fig:linear:link-intersection-2:2}).
+Note that $c$ and $p_{j+1}$ are on opposite sides of $\ell$ and are not contained in $W^a$, and thus $\angle p_{j+1}ac \ge\frac{\pi}{2}$ and $\angle acp_{j+1}<\frac{\pi}{2}$.
+Since $a,c,p_{j+1}$ appear from left to right on the link associated with $e_j$, we get from \Cref{lem:linear:angle} that $c$ cannot belong to the sub-chain~$A_{e_j}$. \end{proof}